 You don’t have to be a fully paid-up Glasshead to enjoy the journey, but it probably helps.
 In my case, the connection is through David Bowie, Brian Eno, ambient music and yes, the familiar soundtracks: Mishima, Notes on a Scandal, The Hours.
 Like the work of G. F. Handel (another personal favourite), there’s a pleasing austerity to Glass’s repetitive structures.

 ENO has considerable form with Glass, having staged the UK premiere of Akhnaten in 1985.
 By all accounts that was a pared-down affair, tons of sand standing in for the pharaoh’s failed desert empire.
-Phelim McDermott’s production, back after a three-year hiatus, is the complete antithesis, a vast baroque phantasmagoria of colour and spectacle which concentrates on the hieratic and ritualistic elements of the story.
+Phelim McDermott’s production, back after a three-year hiatus, is the complete antithesis, a vast baroque phantasmagoria awash with colour and spectacle which concentrates on the hieratic and ritualistic elements of the story.
 A ‘skills ensemble’ of jugglers, perfectly choreographed to Glass’s music, adds further visual interest, with some (male) nudity thrown into the mix as well.

 There are few quibbles.
-As many critics have pointed out, the secondary characters – Queen Tye, Nefertiti, the High Priest of Amon – tend to disappear into the chorus.
+As other critics have pointed out, the secondary characters – Queen Tye, Nefertiti, the High Priest of Amon – tend to disappear into the chorus.
 Conversely, a little of Glass’s narrator (‘the Scribe’) goes a long way, in my opinion.
 McDermott’s jugglers are also made to carry rather too much – literally – and in any case, you’re always expecting them to drop something, although naturally they don’t.
 None of this seemed to bother the Coliseum audience, though, which lapped it up all the way to the last curtain.
 This is opera without pain.

 All production images ©Jane Hobson